Private Business Loans

 • Have a legal advisor review the agreement.
 Don't sign any funding contract without understanding the repayment terms and structure, fees, and any personal guarantees.

 When working with a private money lender, a fast deal is only a good deal if the terms are transparent and sustainable for your business.
+Avoid predatory personal loans and work through vetted providers so your financing supports, rather than harms, your long-term creditworthiness.

 Get Fast, Flexible Private Business Funding Today

-Get fast access to private business loans through Clarify Capital.
 Apply online today in under two minutes with no fees, no obligation, and no impact on your credit score.
-Your dedicated advisor will match you with the best funding options based on your business needs.
+Your dedicated advisor will match you with the best funding options based on your business needs so you can get funded in as little as one to two business days, with same-day funding available for some term loans and lines of credit.

-FAQs About Private Money Lenders for Business
+FAQ About Private Money Lenders for Business

 If you're exploring private business loans, here are some common questions business owners ask before applying.